branaway/PlayWithJS/README.md

  - clone the jsPlay project.
  - copy the jar named nashorPlay.jar from nashornPlay project lib directory to jsPlay/lib.
  - get the required dependencies by running "cd jsPlay; play dependencies --sync"
- - play run to start it.
+ - "play run" to start it.
  - browse the url: "http://locahost:9000" and study the js/books.js file to learn how to write database access code in ECMAScipt.
+ - The create an Eclipse project, issue command "play ec".
+Use "play idealize" to create projects for IDEA.
  - the URL mapping for JS controller is in the conf/route file.
 Look for a mapping for JSController.process.
+ - the data models are defined in the files in the app/models directory.
+The initial data is defined in the conf/data.yml file.

 ### Use nashornplay in a new project.
  - create new Play project with "play new"